t-bonatti/api-doc/README.md

 - CRIADA: Successfully created
 - RECEBIDO: We have identified the payment for the transfer in our bank account
 - TRANSFERIDO: We have made the transfer, but still without bank receipt
-- FINALIZADO: We have made the transfer, and the banck receipt is available
+- FINALIZADO: We have made the transfer, and the bank receipt is available
 - REMOVIDO: Removed
 - FALHA: We tried to make the payment, however, due to incorrect data or failure to communicate with the internet banking, the transfer was not made